In this CTF challenge we are given the following encryption script:

 This is an RSA-like implementation with some funky key generation

-.
-The number passed to this function is converted to bits, and each bit is replaced with either 01
+The encryption script implements a Manchester encoding scheme in the function man().
+The number passed to this function is converted to bits, and each bit is replaced with either 01 or 11.
+The resulting bitstream is converted back into an integer.

-, resulting in a 512-bit integer, while the other prime is generated by appending 256 bits to $p$’s bitstream.
+The key generation algorithm produces a 256-bit prime integer $p$, which is used to generate both RSA prime factors.
+One is generated by passing $p$ to man(), resulting in a 512-bit integer, while the other prime is generated by appending 256 bits to $p$’s bitstream.
 This tells us a lot about the structure of the prime factors.

 r: ?1?1?1?1?1?1?1?1...?1?1?1?1?1?1?1?1